 2. Veera Raghava Sarma

 Some of his other Titles are

-His grandfather died when Sastryji was 17 years.
-At 19 he started conducting Pravachanalu (Sermons).
+His grandfather died when Sastryji was 17 years old.
+At 19, he started conducting Pravachanalu (Sermons).
 Having tasted the fruit of appreciation in his maiden rendition, he proceeded with missionary zeal in his chosen pursuit of spreading the noble teachings of ancient wisdom (Purana Pravachanam).
-Srimad Bhagavatham, Mahabaratham and Ramayanam are a few of his many popular discourses.
-He has been engaged in giving spiritual and Vedic discourses for several decades and many TV channels had telecasted his discourses.

 He also wrote some books after doing a lot of analysis on Puranas and Ithihaasas for decades of his life.
-Some of his published books are ‘Maha Bharatamu – Dharma Sookshma Dharsanamu‘, ‘Krishna Lahari‘ and ‘Rahasya Darsini‘.
+His published books include ‘Maha Bharatamu – Dharma Sookshma Dharsanamu,’ ‘Krishna Lahari‘ and ‘Rahasya Darsini‘.

 Some Interesting Facts About Malladi Chandrasekhara Sastry